fiware-docker/docker-container-service/docs/userguide/user-guide.md

     >docker <cmd>

-Keystone token's expire after appproximately one day so you will need to update the configuration file daily.
+Keystone tokens expire after appproximately one day so you will need to update the configuration file daily.

 For advanced users of set-docker-conf.sh script see [set-docker-config](./set-docker-config.md).

 ## Authorization

 Communication with the service is through REST.
 Tenant authorization is accomplished by specifying a valid FIWARE keystone token and tenant id in http headers "X-Auth-Token" and "X-Auth-TenantId".
 The token owner must be authorized to use the service.
 A request will be rejected if the token has expired or the token is not authorized to access the specified tenant.

 ## Managing containers